USLHT Shubrick: Port Townsend incident (1862)

-Lieutenant Merryman instead turned over the customhouse and papers to Lieutenant Wilson of Shubrick, who gave him a receipt for the papers and placed them on board.
-A threatening attitude was assumed by the cutter, her guns were trained upon the port.
-On 11 August, a warrant was issued for the arrest of Lieutenant Wilson and Victor Smith, but when the United States Marshal boarded Shubrick on her return trip, Lieutenant Wilson refused to obey the warrant and sailed away.
+Lieutenant Merryman did not surrender to Smith, and instead turned over the customhouse records to Lieutenant Wilson of Shubrick, who gave him a receipt for the papers and placed them on board.
+The threat of a revenue cutter bombarding an American town caused a warrant to be issued for the arrest of Lieutenant Wilson and Victor Smith on 11 August 1862.
+When a United States Marshal boarded Shubrick to execute the warrant, Lieutenant Wilson refused to obey and sailed away.
 A month later the issue was resolved when both Smith and Wilson agreed to undergo an investigation.